 - ½ cup unsweetened applesauce + 1 tablespoon (tbsp) ground chia seeds

-- 1 cup almond milk + 2 tbsps apple cider vinegar
+- 1 cup almond milk + 2 tbsps apple cider vinegar (see note below for a smoother batter)*

 - 1 tbsp vegetable or canola oil